arnavs/FractalU/README.md

 ### Requirements

-You should have some basic familiarity with coding.
+You should have **some familiarity** with coding (but you don't need to work as a SWE or have majored in CS, for example.)
 Experience with math/stats and git/commandline is a plus, but not a requirement. **No prior economics experience is required**.

 You should be willing to learn and work hard.
 The course is fast-paced, and you'll get out what you put in.